What's the right door material for your home?

 Modern uPVC doors are built to be sturdy and secure, with steel reinforced frames and panels.
 The hinges and locks are welded securely to the steel reinforcement within the frame, meaning that would-be intruders cannot gain entry through this previous weak spot.

-Everest uPVC doors are available in a range of colours or a wood grain finish, created by bonding wood grain effect foils to the frames and panel creating a realistic texture of timber.
+Everest uPVC doors are available in a range of colours or a wood grain finish, created by bonding wood grain effect foils to the frames and panels creating a realistic texture of timber.

 You also have the option of a duo colour door that looks like timber from the outside, with white on the inside to match a neutral interior colour palette.